-Texas law does not provide adult adoptees access to their own original birth certificates, except by court order.
-An adult adoptee must petition the court in which the adoption occurred for release of an original birth certificate and “documents on which the supplementary certificate is based.”
+Texas denies the right of adult adoptees to request and obtain their own original birth certificates.
+Unless the adoptee knows the names of the birthparents listed on the original birth certificate, an adult adoptee must petition the court in which the adoption occurred for release of an original birth certificate and “documents on which the supplementary certificate is based.”

 Beginning in 2005, adoptees 18 years of age or older who also know the identities of their birth parents may obtain a non-certified copy of their OBC without the need for a court order.
 Forms and information about requesting an OBC under the 2005 law are available here.